Open Letter

 Simon Kruschinski, GESIS – Leibniz Institute for the Social Sciences, Germany

-Hilde Voorveld, University of Amsterdam, the Netherlands
+Hilde Voorveld, University of Amsterdam, The Netherlands

 Ike Picone, Vrije Universiteit Brussel, Belgium